Instructions for Curing Your Pizza Oven

 You won’t put the door all the way in the oven, but rather use it as a windbreak allowing about a 1-inch gap once the fire is lit.
 Lean the door back on its handle allowing the temperature gauge to get an accurate temperature.
 Also, this will help direct the smoke up the vent because at lower temperatures the wood will not burn off the impurities as fast.

-Using the analog temperature gauge provided in the oven door/frame.
+Use the analog temperature gauge provided in the oven door/frame.
 The temperature gauge reads the oven’s air temperature.
-For a more accurate temperature reading of the oven refractory surfaces, which can be use for many types of cooking, you can use the optional Digital Infrared Thermometer, which can be purchased in the Forno Bravo Store.
+For a more accurate temperature reading of the oven refractory surfaces, you can use a Digital Infrared Thermometer, which can be purchased in the Forno Bravo Store.
+This type of thermometer is helpful in many types of wood and gas fired cooking.

 You want to measure the temperature at the dome of the oven, not the side wall or floor.
 This will be the hottest point of the oven.
 The temperature can vary slightly, but try not to exceed the temperature for that day’s cure schedule by more than a few degrees, better to be 20 degrees cooler than hotter.
 Especially on day one and two.